aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/docs/api_reference.md

 All API endpoints (except developer registration) require authentication via the API Gateway Lambda Authorizer.

-> **Backend vs. Player Authentication:** The StudioAPI Key is intended exclusively for backend (developer) APIs.
-Player-facing APIs are protected by the authorizer but **deny all requests by default** — game developers must integrate their own player authentication system before player APIs will accept requests.
+> **Backend vs. Player Authentication:** The StudioAPI Key is for backend (developer) APIs only.
+Player-facing APIs are authenticated separately.
+By default they use access tokens issued by the AWS Game Backend Custom Identity Component.
 See [Section 1.5](#15-integrating-player-authentication).

 ```
 Client Request